karan-uppal3/sudoku-solver/README.md

 2. Add the functionality of generating a Sudoku
 3. Optimise the Sudoku Solver algorithm by trying variants like dancing links
 4. Add the option to try out various methods to solve the Sudoku
-  a.
-Dancing Links
+   1. Dancing Links
-  b.
-Best First Search
+   2. Best First Search
-  c.
-Reverse Backtracking
+   3. Reverse Backtracking
-  d.
-Spiral Backtracking
+   4. Spiral Backtracking